 Siem Reap is the second largest city of Cambodia after Phnom Penh and was my first spot to visit.
 Despite the massive amount of tourists flowing here to visit the magical Angkor Wat ruins, the largest religious monument in the world, it is a spectacular city with its French infused architecture, world-class dining scene, fancy resorts, contemporary cafes, diverse nightlife and the art scene.

-It was inevitable to notice that Siem Reap was pretty environmentally and socially conscious; for instance a lot of places let you refill your bottle for a small fee, you could see educative posters against child exploitation (mostly child sex tourism), and lots of training restaurants that aim to give disadvantaged Cambodia students skills that will allow them to pursue a career in several industries (mostly in hospitality).
+It was hard to miss that Siem Reap was pretty environmentally and socially conscious; for instance a lot of places let you refill your bottle for a small fee, you could see educative posters against child exploitation (mostly child sex tourism), and lots of training restaurants that aim to give disadvantaged Cambodian students skills that will allow them to pursue a career in several industries (mostly in hospitality).
 While picking places I ate or shopped at, I made an effort to choose the ones that had a meaningful cause.

 I spent the first night at Siem Riep Hostel that attracted me with its pool and free bikes but I quickly realized I had been done with the young backpacker scene.
 I was probably the oldest one in the hostel, however it was good to share the temple tour with some other guys who signed up for a trip on the same day.